Joshua-Beatty/GameCollage/README.md

-# tictactoe
+# GameCollage

-Simple tictactoe mobile game made in corona
+2 different games made in the Corona SDK packaged together to demonstrate scenes, physics, and procedual object creation.